fabkrum/web-performance-resources/README.md

 # Web Performance Resources

-This is a list of sources I personally found useful to learn about web performance.
-I will keep this list up to date and add new great resources.
+> This is a list of sources I personally found useful to learn about web performance.

-If you know great resources which aren’t covered here please share them in the comments.
+> I will keep this list up to date and add new great resources.

-***Last updated: August 1, 2018***
+> If you know great resources which aren’t covered here please create a pull request.

 ## Stay up to date: Community / Blogs / Newsletter